+*Structural and functional brain imaging.
+Results of tests undertaken on clinical grounds will be collected.

 1.0 INTRODUCTION

 Parkinson’s disease epidemiology

 Parkinson’s disease (PD) is a neurodegenerative disorder of increasing incidence and prevalence with advancing age.
 Between 4 and 20 new cases per 100,000 population are diagnosed each year.
 Prevalence is approximately 160 per 100,000 in the UK.
 Around 2% of people over 65 years have Parkinson’s disease.
 The cause of Parkinson’s disease is unknown but genetic and environmental causes have both been studied in some detail.
 The majority of Parkinson’s disease cases are sporadic, but a few are inherited.
 An individual with family history of Parkinson’s disease has an approximately doubling of the risk of Parkinson’s compared to the rate in the background population.
 Around 15% of patients have a positive family history of Parkinson’s disease.
 Gene mutations implicated in the development of Parkinson’s disease consist of autosomal dominant forms including PARK1 which codes for alpha-synuclein and autosomal recessive forms including PARK6 which codes for the PINK1 protein, and leucine-rich repeat kinase 2 (LRRK2).
 Some of the cases with gene mutations have variations in age of onset (earlier for PARK6 and PARK7, for example), while some have more problems of motor complication, for example there is more dystonia and more dyskinesia with PARK2.
 Some gene mutations are associated with a presentation very similar to what is considered to be classic idiopathic Parkinson’s disease, and this is the largely the case for age of onset for LRRK2 and clinical appearance, although even here there are some components showing variation, as detailed below.